Estate Litigation Attorney in Ypsilanti, Michigan

 Contact Our Michigan Estate Litigation Attorneys

-Collis & Griffor has over 30 years of combined experience representing the best interests of individuals just like you.
+Collis, Griffor & Hendra has over 30 years of combined experience representing the best interests of individuals just like you.
 Estate litigation is complicated, however, with a seasoned team of attorneys at your side, we can work to ensure your family receives the justice it deserves and that your loved one’s estate is administered according to his or her wishes.
-If you are ready to get started, simply contact the knowledgeable Michigan estate litigation attorneys at Collis & Griffor today to schedule your initial consultation with our firm.
+If you are ready to get started, simply contact the knowledgeable Michigan estate litigation attorneys at Collis, Griffor & Hendra today to schedule your initial consultation with our firm.